Fricciolosa-Red-Team/auto-secret-finder/README.md

 3. `python -m pip install -r requirements.txt` or `pip install -r requirements.txt`

 ### Usage
-`python3 auto-secret-finder.py subs.txt` (where subs.txt is a list of domains).
+- `./for.sh subs.txt` (where subs.txt is a list of domains)

   or

-`./for.sh subs.txt`
+- `python3 auto-secret-finder.py subs.txt`

 Remember to edit as you want the last line of [auto-secret-finder](https://github.com/Fricciolosa-Red-Team/auto-secret-finder/blob/main/auto-secret-finder.py#L31) to customize the command.